openvswitch/ovs/tutorial/Tutorial.md

-  * If you have not installed Open vSwitch (and you do not want to install it), then you can build Open vSwitch according to the instructions in INSTALL, without installing it.
-Then run `./ovs-sandbox -b DIRECTORY` from this directory, substituting the Open vSwitch build directory for DIRECTORY.
+  * If you have not installed Open vSwitch (and you do not want to install it), then you can build Open vSwitch according to the instructions in [INSTALL.md], without installing it.
+Then run `./ovs-sandbox -b DIRECTORY` from this directory, substituting the Open vSwitch build directory for `DIRECTORY`.

   * As a slight variant on the latter, you can run `make sandbox` from an Open vSwitch build directory.

-When you run ovs-sandbox, it does the following:
+When you run `ovs-sandbox`, it does the following:

-  1. CAUTION: Deletes any subdirectory of the current directory named "sandbox" and any files in that directory.
+  1. **CAUTION:** Deletes any subdirectory of the current directory named "sandbox" and any files in that directory.

   2. Creates a new directory "sandbox" in the current directory.